BUEC500C1/api-design-Suli-Hu/README.md

 	It also tests the normal cases.
 - `data.csv`
 	This is the source file of all the airports in the world.
 You can check the name, iata code, coordinates and city.
+## User Story
+- "As a user, I would like to get weather informations form my interested airports."
+- "As a user, I would like to get weather informations in a specific period."
 ## AirportWeatherAPI
 ### Imported Files
 - requests